newagesoftwareLLC/DWG-to-PDF-Watcher/README.md

 ### About

 * Watches a folder for dwg/dxf files that were changed, renamed or created and runs the AutoCAD console app to create the pdf print file.
 Runs off of the VS.NET FileSystemWatcher class.
-Requires [https://dotnet.microsoft.com/en-us/download/dotnet/6.0](.NET 6 Runtime) be installed.
+Requires [.NET 6 Runtime](https://dotnet.microsoft.com/en-us/download/dotnet/6.0) be installed.
 Run this with AutoCAD on the same workstation.

 ### Requirements